icopy-site/awesome/docs/awesome/free-for-dev.md

    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data.
    * [mockaroo](https://mockaroo.com/) — Mockaroo lets you generate realistic test data in CSV, JSON, SQL, and Excel formats.
 You can also create mocks for back-end API.
    * [Mocklets](https://mocklets.com) - a HTTP-based mock API simulator, which helps simulate APIs for faster parallel development and more comprehensive testing, with lifetime free tier.
+   * [Prepros](https://prepros.io/) - Prepros can compile Sass, Less, Stylus, Pug/Jade, Haml, Slim, CoffeeScript and TypeScript out of the box, reloads your browsers and makes it really easy to develop & test your websites so you can focus on making them perfect.
+You can also add your own tools with just a few clicks.
    * [repl.it](https://repl.it/) — A cloud coding environment for various program languages.
    * [stackblitz.com](https://stackblitz.com/) — Online VS Code IDE for Angular & React.
    * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
 Developed by Microsoft for Windows, macOS and Linux.